minecoiii2/yet-another-shitty-roblox-module-bootstrapper/README.md

 ## License

-Do anything you want with my code, credits not needed
+Do anything you want with my code, credits not needed, i dont even want my name associated with this crap of a module

 [UNI](https://choosealicense.com/licenses/unlicense/)